 - Consider a generator if the person you are caring for uses medical equipment that rely on electricity.

 - Your vehicle should have good winter tires and always have a full tank of gas, but only drive if it’s necessary.

 - Have important phone numbers ready including the health care team, fire department, etc.

 See Planning for an Emergency for more safety tips to consider.

 Ask For Help

 There’s no need to feel like you have to take on all of these tasks on your own all at once.

 Ask your family and friends for help in preparing your home for winter, especially areas where you lack the required skill set (such as plumbing, auto repair, or gardening).
-Or, ask for a referral to someone you can hire on a contract basis.
+Or, ask to be referred to someone you can hire to do the work.

 Fall and winter can be a difficult time of the year for house-bound seniors, those who live with a physical disability, or those who are recovering from a prolonged illness or surgical procedure.
 It’s important to make their home is as comfortable – and as safe – for them as possible.

 Providing social stimulation is just as important as creating a comfortable home for the person in your care, but we understand that not all caregivers can do this 24/7.
 An Elizz Home Support Worker can fill in the gaps when you’re needed elsewhere and will make sure that the person in your care is engaged and involved in activities that enhance their well-being.